christopheradams/christopheradams.io/_posts/2024-03-07-instructions-beyond-code.md

 1. Pixels vs Paint: digital or traditional media
 1. Screen vs Print: on a monitor or on paper
 1. Geometry vs Gesture: mechanical or human
-1. Long Form vs Short Form: random or selected
+1. Long Form vs Short Form: random or curated
 1. Static vs Kinetic: still or moving
 1. Fixed vs Responsive: one size or many
 1. Software vs Hardware: virtual or embodied